iqnite/airsensor/README.md

 - U8g2 by Oliver

 > [!IMPORTANT]
 > Besides the libraries, additional configuration steps are required in order to upload the program to the ESP32.
-The [`platformio.ini`](platformio.ini) file sets everything up automatically if the project is opened in **Visual Studio Code** with the **PlatformIO** extension installed.
+The [`platformio.ini`](platformio.ini) file sets everything up automatically if the project is opened in [**PlatformIO for Visual Studio Code**](https://platformio.org/install/ide?install=vscode).